dustinpfister/blog_posts/_posts/threejs-mesh-copy.md

 renderer.render(scene, camera);
 ```

-## 2 - Using a create helper to create stand alone mesh objects with there own geometry and material
+## 2 - Create method helper and just calling THREE.Mesh to begin with

 Using the clone method might be the way that I would want to go about creating a whole much of copies of some kind of main mesh object because doing so results in just copying the mesh and the children of the mesh.
 This results in a more efficient way of creating a whole bunch of mesh objects that all share the same geometry and materials.
 Often it might just be mesh objects level property values that I will want to change up a little here and there, so this kind of approach will not result in a problem.
 However in some cases I will want each mesh to have its own geometry and material values.
 So when it comes to this kind of situation I often just drop the use of the mesh clone method all together and just create stand alone mesh objects one at a time, as well as stand alone geometry, and material objects for each mesh.

+### 2.1 - Using a create helper to create stand alone mesh objects with there own geometry and material

+So the idea here then is that in place of calling the clone method of a mesh there is just working out some logic that has to do with just calling THREE.Mesh to begin with.
+When it comes to passing the geometry and materials to use I can then create a new geometry and material each time.
+One simple way to do this is to just have a simple helper function that when called will do just this.

 ```js
 //-------- ----------